Syncope: A Merck Manual of Patient Symptoms podcast

 Patients with suspected arrhythmia, myocarditis, or ischemia should be evaluated as inpatients.
 Others may be evaluated as outpatients.

 ECG is done for all patients.
 The ECG may reveal arrhythmia, a conduction abnormality, ventricular hypertrophy, pre-excitation, QT prolongation, pacemaker malfunction, myocardial ischemia, or MI.
 If there are no clinical clues, measuring cardiac markers and obtaining serial ECGs to rule out MI in older patients plus ECG monitoring for at least 24 h are prudent.
 Any detected arrhythmia must be associated with altered consciousness in order to be implicated as the cause, but most patients do not experience syncope during monitoring.
 On the other hand, the presence of symptoms in the absence of rhythm disturbance helps rule out a cardiac cause.
 An event recorder may be useful if warning symptoms precede syncope.
 A signal-averaged ECG may identify predisposition to ventricular arrhythmias in patients with ischemic heart disease or in post-MI patients.
+If syncopal episodes are infrequent (eg, < 1/mo), an implantable loop recorder can be used for longer term recording.

 Pulse oximetry should be done during or immediately after an episode to identify hypoxemia (which may indicate pulmonary embolism).
 If hypoxemia is present, CT or a lung scan is indicated to rule out pulmonary embolism.